To receive an M.A. in Security Studies students must complete 36 credits meeting the following requirements:

 - A minimum of eight courses (24 credits) sponsored by SSP (usually designated “SEST”) as a part of their course of study.

-- One course in each of following three substantive areas:
+- One course in each of the following three substantive areas:

 - Area Security Studies